boazsegev/iodine/SPEC-WebSocket-Draft.md

 ---
 ## Purpose

-This document details WebSocket / EventSource connection support for Rack servers.
+This document details a Rack specification extension for WebSocket / EventSource servers.

-The purpose of these specifications is:
+The purpose of this specification is:

+1. To improve application safety by phasing out the use of `hijack` and replacing it with the use of application object callbacks.

+    This should make it easer for applications to accept WebSocket and EventSource (SSE) connections without exposing themselves to risks and errors related to IO / network logic (such as slow client attacks, buffer flooding, etc').

-1. To allow separation of concerns between the transport layer and the application, thereby allowing the application to be server agnostic.
+2. To improve separation of concerns between servers and applications, moving the IO / network logic related to WebSocket and EventSource (SSE) back to the server.

-    Simply put, when choosing between conforming servers, the application doesn’t need to have any knowledge about the chosen server.
+    Simply put, when using a server that support this extension, the application / framework doesn’t need to have any knowledge about networking, transport protocols, IO streams, polling, etc'.

-2. To support “native" (server-side) WebSocket and EventSource (SSE) connections and using application side callbacks.

-    Simply put, to make it easy for applications to accept WebSocket and EventSource (SSE) connections from WebSocket and EventSource clients (commonly browsers) while abstracting away any transport layer details.

-3. Allow applications to use WebSocket and EventSource (SSE) on HTTP/2 servers.
-Note: current `hijack` practices will break network connections when attempting to implement EventSource (SSE).

 ## Rack WebSockets / EventSource